rabobank/npsb/README.md

 * port is optional, can be derived from the service binding of the type=destination service bindings (metadata.labels.npsb.dest.port), default is 8080

 ### Service bind on type=destination instances
-When doing a service bind on a type=destination service instance, the broker should first get the service instance that has the label name=<srcname> where <srcname> comes from the source label of the current destination binding.
+When doing a service bind on a type=destination service instance, the broker should first get the service instance that has the label npsb.source.name=<srcname> where <srcname> comes from the source label of the current destination binding, same goes for space and org.
 ````
-GET /v3/service_instances?label_selector=npsb.type=source,npsb.source.name=srcapp1
+GET /v3/service_instances?label_selector=npsb.type=source,npsb.source.name=srcapp1&space_guids=<spaceGuid)
 ````
 Then we should get a list of service bindings for this service instance (guid1 is the guid of the only type=source service instance that was found with the previous query):
 ````